dotnet/winforms/README.md

 This repo contains the open-source components of WinForms that run on top of .NET Core.
 It is based on, but separate from, the version of WinForms that is part of the .NET Framework.

-We haven't finished porting WinForms  to .NET Core yet, which means not all source code is on GitHub yet.
+We haven't finished porting WinForms  to .NET Core yet, which means not all source code is on GitHub.
 You can expect us to complete this over the next months.
 The reason it takes some time is that we need to support & build all the pieces in an open source way, which requires decoupling the code base from our internal engineering system.
 At the same time, we don't want to block open sourcing until the port is complete either.
-This is similar to how other repos in .NET Core with existing code have been brought up, such as [CoreFx](https://github.com/dotnet/corefx).
+This is similar to how other .NET Core repos with existing code have been brought up, such as [CoreFx](https://github.com/dotnet/corefx).

 Even though .NET Core is a cross-platform technology, WinForms only runs on Windows.